cmu-sei/crucible/docs/cite/index.md

 *Observers*

-To assign the Observer role to a user:
+To assign the [Observer Role](#glossary) to a user:

 1. Under **Evaluation Users**, search for the desired user.
 2. Once the user has been found, click on **Add**.

-To remove the Observer role from a user:
+To remove the Observer Role from a user:

 1. Under **Observers**, search for the desired user.
 2. Once the user has been found, click on **Remove**.